 MLD is a very gentle manual treatment that improves the function of the lymphatic system throughout the body.
 In the 1930s the techniques of MLD were first introduced by Dr. Emil Vodder, PhD, MT from Denmark.
 It is becoming widely recognized in the United States as a treatment to treat patients who develop Lymphedema.
 It can be used to alleviate symptoms including post surgical swelling and post traumatic edema (e.g., sports injuries).
 MLD can also help alleviate symptoms of auto-immune disorders, and fibromyalgia.
 MLD is further used to promote general relaxation and for cleansing (detoxification) of the skin and superficial fascia.
 In Lymphedema therapy MLD is used to reroute the lymph flow around blocked areas into healthy lymph vessels, which drain into the venous circulation.

 MLD can support Lymphedema patients in maintaining their health, and expedite healing in patients who have undergone surgery.
 MLD is beneficial for those who may be at risk for developing lymphedema due to trauma, surgery, radiation and lymph node removal.
 MLD treatments help patients feel better faster, by reducing swelling and pain.
-Lori utilizes MLD for cosmetic surgery patients who want to expedite their healing time, and her clients are amazed by the results.
+I also utilize MLD for cosmetic surgery patients who want to expedite their healing time, and my clients are often amazed by the results.

-If you have been diagnosed with Lymphedema, Lori suggests you to first see a Physical Therapist or Occupational Therapist certified in MLD and have finished your Complete Decongestive Therapy before seeking treatment from a Licensed Massage Therapist who is certified in Manual Lymphatic Drainage.
-Lori supports clients with maintaining their results after decongestive therapy.
+If you have been diagnosed with Lymphedema, I suggests you to first see a Physical Therapist or Occupational Therapist certified in MLD/CDT and have finished your Complete Decongestive Therapy before seeking treatment from me.
+I support clients for Lymphedema prevention, as well as maintaining results for those who have Lymphedema and have undergone decongestive therapy.